jerojast/jerojast/README.md

 # 💫 About Me:
 👋 Hi, I'm Jorge Esteban Rojas Toro<br><br>I'm a Geospatial Data Engineer with over 5 years of experience in spatial analysis, environmental data modeling, and sustainable project development.
-I specialize in building scalable spatial data pipelines, integrating satellite and remote sensing data, and deploying solutions using Docker and AWS.<br><br>I hold a Master’s in Geomatics and have worked across LATAM and with U.S.-based teams.
+I specialize in building scalable spatial data pipelines, integrating satellite and remote sensing data, and deploying solutions using technologies like Docker.<br><br>I hold a Master’s in Geomatics and have worked across LATAM and with U.S.-based teams.
 My work blends Python, PostGIS, and machine learning to solve complex spatial problems with clarity and precision.

 ## 🌐 Socials: